How to Order Your Montana Driving Record

 Why do I need a copy of my Montana driving record?

 Drivers who intend to apply for lower auto insurance premiums or jobs that require driving as a primary responsibility must request DOJ driving records.
-These driving documents, which feature your conviction point totals, must be submitted for proof of safe-driving practices.
-To learn more about why you need driving records in Montana, consider the following sections.

 Check for Points in Montana

 Many residents check driving records to verify their conviction point totals.
 Accumulating too many demerit points can result in driver’s license revocation and an increase in auto insurance rates.
 To prevent the consequences associated with getting conviction points, start by checking your driving record.